LivePersonInc/developer-center/README.md

         pages:
         - pagename: Overview

-The Top layer 0 in this structure is the category name Agent Experience.
+1. The Top layer 0 in this structure is the category name Agent Experience.
 Its folder name is`AgentExperience`.
-Add Agent Widgets is a folder in layer 1 with path `AgentExperience/AddAgentWidgets` The Add Agent Widgets folder only contains one page in it. `AgentExperience/AddAgentWidgets/add-your-own-widgets-to-the-agent-workspace.md` the permalink for the file must include all parent folders excluding the layer 0 categoryname.
-For above example the permalink is:
+2. `Add Agent Widgets` is a folder in layer 1 with path `AgentExperience/AddAgentWidgets`.
+The `Add Agent Widgets` folder only contains one page.
-`add-agent-widgets-add-your-own-widgets-to-the-agent-workspace.html`
+3. `AgentExperience/AddAgentWidgets/add-your-own-widgets-to-the-agent-workspace.md` is the path of the file, and must list all parent folders, excluding the layer 0 `categoryname`.
+4. For the above example, the permalink is `add-agent-widgets-add-your-own-widgets-to-the-agent-workspace.html`.
+5. If you look at the following document name, `Agent Workspace Widget SDK`, it is still on level 1, with path `AgentExperience/AgentWorkspaceWidgetSDK/`.
+The files in the folder are all listed below pages until you get to last `pagename`; i.e., the document name `Chat Agent API` is not a folder located inside `Agent Workspace Widget SDK`.

 Example of a subfolder layout: